hornbuck/spring-hackathon-23/README.md

 We would like to express our gratitude to [@ClearCode](https://www.youtube.com/@ClearCode) on YouTube and the maintainers and contributors of [Pygame](https://www.pygame.org/wiki/about).
 Their tutorials and coding guides were invaluable resources in the development of our game.

-// TODO: Add your team's names and any acknowledgements you'd like to include.

 ## Feedback and Contributions

 We welcome your feedback and contributions.
 Please fork this project to your own GitHub account, make your changes, and submit a pull request.